Parth-Vader/Scrapy-BenchCLI/README.md

 The html files present in `sites.tar.gz` files were downloaded using a `scrapy spider` from the top sites from `Alexa top sites` list.

-* Do the following :
+* Do the following to complete the installation:

       git clone https://github.com/Parth-Vader/Scrapy-BenchCLI.git
       cd Scrapy-BenchCLI/
       virtualenv env
       . env/bin/activate
       pip install --editable .
       tar -xvzf sites.tar.gz

-To use `scrapy-bench bookworm`

-      cd books/

 ## Usage